Samba (Brazilian dance): Samba-reggae

 Samba-reggae has birthed a style of African-influenced dance which has been obtained from the styles of Afro-Brazilian and candomble dance.
 Within social settings, samba-reggae dances are often performed in a follow-the-leader manner, with a small number of advanced dancers initiating steps in a line in front of the crowd, and then the whole crowd subsequently following along.
 The percussionists of samba-reggae often dance while playing their drums as well.
 The third- and fourth drummers, known as surdos perform short choreographies, utilizing mallets to emphasize sharp arm movements.
 The fundos (the first and second surdos at the lead) often take center stage to showcase elaborate, deft mallet lifts and throws, and also toss their drums high overhead.

 Samba-rock

 Samba-rock is a playful form of the samba that originates from São Paulo.
 It is a form of Latin nightclub dance.

 One of Samba-rock's first dance instructors, Mestre Ataliba, describes the essence of the dance style.
 "Dance wise, samba rock is about relaxation and concentration, all at once...
 It blends the African 'ginga' (body flow from Capoeira), which is present at the feet and the hips, and the European reference of the ballroom etiquette.
 We can dance it to the sound of Rita Pavone, samba pagode, reggae, R&B. It really embraces every music culture".

+Bossa nova

+A relaxed style of Brazilian music and dance that fuses samba rhythms with jazz influences, known for its soft sophisticated vocal rhythms and improvisations, complex harmonies, and smooth, melodic feel.

+Partido alto

+It is a traditional Afro-Brazilian style of samba known for its improvisational structure and it has distinct rhythmic pattern used in samba and jazz.